A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Goldendoodles are typically healthy dogs.
 However, like all breeds, they may face specific health problems.
 Common health problems that affect Goldendoodles include hip and elbow dysplasia, progressive retinal atrophy, and various allergies.
 These conditions can cause discomfort and mobility issues as they age, so early detection and management are crucial.

 Regular veterinary check-ups are essential for monitoring your Goldendoodle's health and ensuring early detection of any potential issues.
-These check-ups can help manage and treat conditions like hip and elbow dysplasia, which are common in larger breeds.
+These check-ups can help manage and treat conditions like hip and elbow dysplasia, which are common in larger breeds of older dogs.
 Progressive retinal atrophy, a condition that can lead to blindness, is another issue that requires regular eye examinations.

 When choosing a Goldendoodle, it's important to obtain health clearances from the breeder.
 These clearances ensure that the puppy's parents have been tested for common genetic health conditions beforehand, reducing the risk of inherited health issues.
 By staying vigilant about your Goldendoodle's health, you can help them lead a long and happy life.